DLR-VSDC/IEEE-MVC-2023/README.md

 Dear competitors,

-we are happy to announce that the team **EDLab Sharks team from University of Padova
+we are happy to announce that the team
-won this year’s edition of the IEEE VTS Motor Vehicles Challange 2023**.
+**EDLab Sharks team from University of Padova won this year’s edition of the IEEE VTS Motor Vehicles Challange 2023**.
+2nd place: Ricercatori Polimi TEAM 2 from Politecnico di Milano
+3rd place: NDS strategy 1 from Politecnico di Milano

 Congratulations!

 All rankings and details on the assessment process [can be found here](./media/IEEE_MVC2023_Ranking.pdf).